- Does a DUI raise car insurance rates in Florida?

 How far back do insurance companies look for a DUI?

-DUIs can stay on your driving record for up to 10 years, depending on your state.
-Typically, a DUI stops affecting car insurance rates in three to five years.
+Depending on the state, a DUI may stay on your driving record for up to 10 years.
+In most situations, a DUI influences car insurance rates for three to five years.

 Will my insurance drop me after a DUI in Florida?

-Most insurers won’t drop you after one DUI, but rates will increase significantly.
-However, multiple DUIs may cause your insurer to refuse coverage.
-The more risk you pose, the more challenging it is to get car insurance.
+Most insurers won't drop your policy after just one DUI, but your premiums will increase significantly.
+However, if you have multiple DUIs, your insurer may refuse to continue coverage.
+The greater the risk you pose, the more difficult it becomes to find car insurance.

 Compare Florida DUI car insurance rates with other states